How to Troubleshoot & Reset Your Amana PTAC Unit

 Follow these step-by-step directions to run a diagnostic test on your Amana PTAC unit:

 If you follow the method above correctly, your air conditioner unit should be in self-diagnostic mode.
-To make sure, spot a red dot flashing in the corner of the screen.
+To confirm, the lower right hand dot on the center display flashes in this mode.

 Give the device a few minutes to run a diagnostic test.
-When the test is complete, an error code will take the place of the dashes.
+When the test is complete, if there is an error code it will be displayed instead of the dashes “- – “.

 If the dashes are still in place, it means the system is unable to detect the error.
 Therefore, the system may not work smoothly even if you reset the Amana PTAC unit.
 It may be best to call in an air conditioner repair technician.